 “Safety and effectiveness of FluMist have not been studied in pregnant women or nursing mothers.”
 (Page 1)

 “It is not known whether FluMist is excreted in human milk.
-Therefore, as some viruses are excreted in human milk and additionally, because of the possibility of shedding of vaccine virus and the close proximity of a nursing infant and mother, caution should be exercised if FluMist is administered to nursing mothers.”
-(Page 3)
+Because some viruses are excreted in human milk, caution should be exercised if FluMist Quadriivalent is administered to nursing woman.”
+(Page 11)

-“FluMist has not been evaluated for its carcinogenic or mutagenic potential or tis potential to impair fertility.”
-(Page 4)
+“FluMist Quadrivalent has not been evaluated for its carcinogenic or mutagenic potential or tis potential to impair fertility.”
+(Page 16)

 FluMist Ingredients: ethylene diamine tetraacetic acid (EDTA), monosodium glutamate, hydrolyzed porcine gelatin, arginine, sucrose, dibasic potassium phosphate, monobasic potassium phosphate, gentamicin sulfate, egg protein